 Visitors to the museum are offered a National Registration card on arrival, based on the cards that were issued in 1915 to all adults over the age of 15.
 Inside are the brief details of one of twenty Malvern individuals who lived – or died – during the Great War.
 Visitors can read their unique stories in more depth in the Twentieth Century Room.

 Over 20 people from all walks of life come to life in these stories: a wounded soldier’s son who played truant from school; our local aristocrat, Earl Beauchamp was a the only cabinet minister available to witness the King’s declaration of war while Malvern Link produced the first woman to be accepted by GWR to take the job of a ticket collector.
 One character is a baby, just a few months old, who escaped from Belgium with her mother in August 1914.
 This story has also featured on BBC Hereford and Worcester (http://www.bbc.co.uk/programmes/p01p345j).

 The feedback from visitors has been extremely positive and the National Registration cards will be available until 2021.

 Malvern’s Roll of Honour

-A new Roll of Honour has been created and installed in the window of the Twentieth Century Room.
-It lists the names of 430 men who were killed or died as a result of the Great War .
+A new Roll of Honour has been installed in the window of the Twentieth Century Room.
+It lists the names of 430 men who were killed or died as a result of the Great War.
 A folder near the window provides additional information for each man ~ year of death, regiment, age where known, connection with Malvern and some family details.
 Further information for these men can be found from an excellent website at www.malvernremembers.co.uk.
 It is hoped that local people will find an ancestor listed, or perhaps even begin a family history project as a result of seeing a family member recorded in this poignant way.